gregwebs/hamlet.js/README.md

 <b>spaces  </b>
 ```

 White space is automatically added *after* tags with inner text.
-If you have multiple lines of inner text without tags (not a real use case) they will also get a space added.
+If you have multiple lines of inner text without tags (not a common use case) they will also get a space added.
 If you do not want white space, you point it out with a `>` character, that you could think of as the end of the last tag, although you can still use it when separating content without tags onto different lines.
 You can also use a `>` if you want more than one space.

 ``` html
 <p>